hyperledger/fabric/docs/source/whatis.md

 In Fabric, an application-specific endorsement policy specifies which peer nodes, or how many of them, need to vouch for the correct execution of a given smart contract.
-Thus, each transaction need only be executed (endorsed) by the subset of the peer nodes necessary to satisfy the transaction's endorsement policy.
+Thus, each transaction needs only be executed (endorsed) by the subset of the peer nodes necessary to satisfy the transaction's endorsement policy.
 This allows for parallel execution increasing overall performance and scale of the system.
 This first phase also **eliminates any non-determinism**,